OpenRBE/Orientation/README.md

 enormous thanks extends to all others not listed who have contributed news, sources, tips and other research.

-Compiled & Edited by Ben McLeish, Matt Berkowitz, and Peter Joseph
+Compiled & Edited by Ben McLeish, Matt Berkowitz, and Peter Joseph.

 Thanks to:
 Andrés Delgado